 AI on PDPs comes with both opportunity and pitfalls.
 Key areas to manage include:

-Mango illustrates how some retailers are experimenting with AI visuals in place of traditional on-model photos, while Atoir highlights the risks of poor disclosure and fit accuracy.
-Shopper surveys reinforce that quality and transparency matter more than whether an image is “real.”
+Mango illustrates how some retailers are experimenting with AI models in place of traditional on-model photos.
+Shopper research reinforces that quality and transparency matter more than whether an image is “real.”
+The long-term winners will not be those that simply deploy AI, but those that integrate AI product images thoughtfully—combining product photography, AI-powered backgrounds, styled outfits, and marketing content into a seamless, trustworthy experience.

-The long-term winners in this space will not be those who simply deploy AI fashion models, but those who integrate AI thoughtfully—combining product photography, AI-powered backgrounds, styled outfits, and ad content into a seamless, trustworthy experience.
+Mango illustrates how some retailers are experimenting with AI models in place of traditional on-model photos.
+Shopper research reinforces that quality and transparency matter more than whether an image is “real.”
+The long-term winners will not be those that simply deploy AI, but those that integrate AI product images thoughtfully—combining product photography, AI-powered backgrounds, styled outfits, and marketing content into a seamless, trustworthy experience.

 FAQ